ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-GitHub Action — Build, Push Docker Image to Artifact Registry - <a href="https://medium.com/@jackskylord/github-action-build-push-docker-image-to-artifact-registry-096d19fa6711" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kubectl — Force https To Use can-i: alias, http doesn’t work - <a href="https://medium.com/@talhakhalid101/kubectl-force-https-to-use-can-i-alias-http-doesnt-work-b15f94919602" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack P`**
+✍️ **posted by `Talha Khaild`**

-<blockquote>This blogpost is going to introduce a public GitHub action I wrote that builds and pushes a Docker Image to Google Cloud’s Artifact…</blockquote>
+<blockquote>If you are using Kubernetes, it is very likely that you are also using kubectl to manage your cluster from the command line.</blockquote>

 <h3>2.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>